 The Federal Reserve is charged with promoting price stability and maximum employment.
 Because maximum employment is generally interpreted as minimal unemployment, understanding the dynamics of unemployment is essential for monetary policymakers trying to determine the likely effects of policy options.
-This has been especially important during the slow recovery from the recession of 2007-09.
-Although the unemployment rate has declined from its late-2009 peak of 10 percent, the long-term unemployment rate persists at historic highs and the labor force participation rate (LFP) has declined to its lowest level since the late 1970s.
+This will be especially important as policymakers begin to contemplate raising interest rates following the slow recovery from the recession of 2007-09.
+Although the unemployment rate has declined from its late-2009 peak of 10 percent, the long-term unemployment rate remains elevated and the labor force participation rate (LFP) has declined to its lowest level since the late 1970s.

 When unemployment is high and inflation is low, economists traditionally have argued that the Federal Reserve should employ expansionary monetary policy to try to lower the unemployment rate.
 But the unemployment rate is not necessarily a straightforward indicator of the health of the labor market.
 Unemployment is heterogeneous: People become unemployed for different reasons at different times, and different kinds of unemployment respond to monetary policy in different ways.
 Cyclical unemployment, broadly defined as unemployment due to a temporary downturn in the economy, might respond to monetary policy that affects aggregate demand.
 Monetary policy is less likely to affect structural unemployment, which is unemployment caused by long-term changes in the economy, such as the decline of certain industries or changing technology.
 Unfortunately for policymakers, the distinction between cyclical and structural unemployment is not always clear.